angelayang2018/angelayang2018.github.io/README.md

 # Angela Yang's Portfolio Website

 Welcome to my personal portfolio website!
-This project serves as a showcase of my skills and projects in the field of front-end development.
-My primary goal is to create an interactive and visually appealing platform that reflects my technical capabilities.
+This project serves as a showcase of my projects.
+My goal is to create an interactive and visually appealing platform that reflects my skills.

 View my website here: https://angelayang2018.github.io/

 ## What to Expect

-**Projects Showcase**: Explore a selection of projects I've worked on.
-Each project comes with a description, technologies used, and links to live demos or GitHub repositories.
+**Projects Showcase**: Explore projects I've worked on.
+Each project comes with a description, technologies used, and links to GitHub repositories.

-**Skills Section**: Learn about my proficiency in frontend technologies, design principles, and any additional skills that contribute to my development toolkit.
+**Skills Section**: Learn about my skills in frontend technologies.

 **About Me**: Get to know me better!
-This section provides a brief overview of my background, interests, and what drives me to excel in the world of software development.
+This section provides a brief overview of my background and interests.

 ## Technologies Used

 1. GSAP (GreenSock Animation Platform):
-Leveraged GSAP to create smooth and engaging animations throughout the website.
-GSAP adds a layer of interactivity that enhances the overall user experience.
+I used GSAP to create animations throughout the website.

-2. React:
+2. React
-The frontend of my portfolio is built using React, a powerful JavaScript library for building user interfaces.
-React's component-based architecture allows for a modular and maintainable codebase.

-3. HTML (HyperText Markup Language):
+3. HTML (HyperText Markup Language)
-HTML is the backbone of the website, providing the structure for content presentation.
-Semantically structured HTML ensures accessibility and search engine optimization.

-4. CSS (Cascading Style Sheets):
+4. CSS (Cascading Style Sheets)
-CSS is used for styling and layout.
-I've employed modern CSS features and best practices to create a visually appealing and responsive design.

 5. SASS (Syntactically Awesome Style Sheets)
-I utilized SASS to write more concise and readable CSS.

 ## Process and Challenges of Creating the Website
 Here I go through the conceptualization, design, development, and testing of my website.